 REM Behavior Disorder and Sleep

-For most people, dreams are purely a "mental" activity: they occur in the mind while the body is at rest.
+For most people, dreaming is purely a "mental" activity: they occur in the mind while the body is at rest.
 But people who suffer from REM behavior disorder (RBD) act out their dreams.
 They physically move limbs or even get up and engage in activities associated with waking.
-Some talk, shout, scream, hit, punch, or fly out of bed while sleeping!
+Some engage in sleep talking , shouting, screaming, hittting or punching.
+Some even fly out of bed while sleeping!
 RBD is usually noticed when it causes danger to the sleeping person, their bed partner, or others they encounter.
 Sometimes ill effects such as injury to self or bed partner sustained while asleep trigger a diagnosis of RBD.
 The good news is that RBD can usually be treated successfully.

 What we call "sleep" involves transitions between three different states: wakefulness, rapid eye movement (REM) sleep, which is associated with dreaming, and non rapid eye movement (N-REM) sleep.
 There are a variety of characteristics that define each state, but to understand REM Behavior Disorder it is important to know that it occurs during REM sleep.
 During this state, the electrical activity of the brain, as recorded by an electroencephalogram, looks similar to the electrical activity that occurs during waking.
 Although neurons in the brain during REM sleep are functioning much as they do during waking, REM sleep is also characterized by temporary muscle paralysis.